 This course will have a nonquantitative grading system.
 This means that, rather than giving feedback as an opaque number, I will give feedback that is more directly meaningful.
-The grading system is based on three detailed rubrics: the mastery rubric, the proof grading rubric, and the grade combining rubric.
+The grading system is based on three rubrics: the mastery rubric, the proof-grading rubric, and the grade-combining rubric.

-Mastery rubric I will use this to assess the level of mastery that is demonstrated on all assignments.
+Mastery rubric On exams and homework assignments, I will assess the level of mastery that is demonstrated.
 The mastery rubric is on pages M-1 and M-2 of this syllabus.
 It has detailed definitions of the following levels of mastery:

-- O Graduate mastery (GM): the level of mastery expected for an A in a graduate course. - O Undergraduate mastery (UM): the level of mastery expected for an A in an upper-level undergraduate course. - O Partial mastery (PM): a beginning level of mastery that does not reach the level of undergraduate mastery. - O Not meeting expectations (NE): this level is assigned to assignments that are incomplete or contain significant errors. - O No submission (NS): this level is assigned when an assignment was not submitted, or was extremely incomplete.
+- O Graduate mastery (GM): the level of mastery expected for an A in a graduate course. - O Undergraduate mastery (UM): the level of mastery expected for an A in an upper-level undergraduate course. - O Partial mastery (PM): a beginning level of mastery that does not reach the level of undergraduate mastery. - O Not meeting expectations (NE): this level is assigned to assignments that are incomplete or show significant errors. - O No submission (NS): this level is assigned when an assignment was not submitted, or was extremely incomplete.